Moschino Models: Gay-positive, socially-aware, sometimes naked couture

 More after the break

-Kyle Hawk,: gay or gay-ally wrestler and Gemstone alum, with a nude Native American bonus
+Kyle Hawk,: gay or gay-ally wrestler and Las Vegas resident, with a nude Native American bonus

 Kyle's wrestling persona keys into Native American culture and stereotypes.
 His entry on his merch page reads: